theall38103/DWF-Database-Artifacts/JSON-file-format.md

 ### LOCALNAME

 1.0: The local name (file or directory) of the artifact, relative to directory for this CVE.
+Needed for the MINIMUM entry.
 MANDATORY

 ### NOTES